ppy/osu-wiki/news/2020-06-26-mappers-report-May-June.md

 ### All Modes

-- **[Remove glossaries from RC pages](https://osu.ppy.sh/community/forums/topics/1064466)**: The content of the glossaries will be put into own wiki pages!
+- **[Remove glossaries from RC pages](https://osu.ppy.sh/community/forums/topics/1064466)**: The content of the glossaries will be put into individual wiki pages!
 This happened already for the general Ranking Criteria and the osu!
 Ranking Criteria.
-The other will follow soon!
+The others will follow soon!
 - **[Allow .ogg files as a main audio source](https://osu.ppy.sh/community/forums/topics/1021547)**: Always struggle with your map getting uploaded because of too large file size?
 Then we have good news!
-You may now use .ogg as audio to save some file size!
+You may now use .ogg for the song audio to save some file size!
 Note that this still must follow the regular kbit/s rules!

 ### osu!

 - **[Intuitive Reverse Arrow Movement](https://osu.ppy.sh/community/forums/topics/1033709?start=unread):** Reverse Arrows must now point into the direction in which the slider ball will move after hitting it.
 - **[Restrictions on "accelerating" sliders](https://osu.ppy.sh/community/forums/topics/1060629?n=1):** A small clarification that the slider path must always be visible.
 - **[Circle size](https://osu.ppy.sh/community/forums/topics/1082308):** You asked, here it is!
-Long have it been that there was a ranke song with a higher circle cize than 7, now we will hopefully see some more coming soon!
+It's been a long time since there was a ranked map with a higher circle size than 7, now we will hopefully see some more coming soon!

 ### osu!catch